The Dream Synopsis

 The Dream Synopsis is an extended play by English supergroup the Last Shadow Puppets, released on 2 December 2016 by Domino Recording Company.
 It was produced by Patrick Higgins in Hudson, New York and contains re-recordings of two songs from the band's second album, Everything You've Come to Expect, as well as four cover versions that the band played during their 2016 tour.
 The album artwork features a still picture of the band recording the music video for their cover of "Is This What You Wanted".
 It was the final release of the band's second period of activity.

 Background and recording

 The Dream Synopsis EP was recorded in one day at Future-Past Studios in August 2016.
 The songs featured on the release were recorded live in the studio.
+The album was described a featuring an array of genres including baroque pop, rockabilly, post-punk and brit rock.

 Release and promotion

 On 17 October 2016, the band announced the EP was going to be released on 2 December of that same year, digitally, on CD, and on a limited edition red vinyl.